niksilver/burnup/README.md

 to keep things tidy.

-The burn-up data is a table with two or more columns, depending on what you want to chart.
+The burn-up data is a table with two or more columns, depending on what we want to chart.

 <img align="right" src="docs/02-burn-up-data.png">